Farseer-NMR/FarSeer-NMR/README.md

 ./Linux_install_Miniconda.sh
 ```

-### With Anaconda already installed
+### Creating a dedicated Anaconda environment

 If you use [Anaconda](https://www.anaconda.com/download/) as your Python distribution you can try to run Farseer-NMR directly, most likely all the required libraries are already installed.
-Alternatively, if you do not want to change your main Anaconda Python environment, you can create a secondary [Anaconda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html):
+Alternatively, if you do not want to change your main Anaconda Python environment, you can create a secondary [Anaconda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) dedicated to Farseer-NMR:

 1. Give execution permissions to Linux_install_env.sh
 ```
 chmod u+x Linux_install_env.sh
 ```
 2. Run Linux_install_env.sh.
-This will create an Anaconda environment with all the required libraries to run Farseer-NMR inside the envs directory of your Anaconda installation.
+This will create an Anaconda environment with all the required libraries to run Farseer-NMR inside the `envs` directory of your Anaconda installation.
 ```
 ./Linux_install_env.sh
 ```

-### Manual installation without Anaconda
+### Installation for advanced users

-If you are an advanced user who is used to manually managing your own installed Python libraries, you can get a list of the libraries required to run Farseer-NMR in the architecture respective `spec-files` in the Documention folder.
+If you are an advanced user who is proficient in manually managing your own installed Python libraries, you can get a list of the libraries required to run Farseer-NMR in the architecture respective `spec-files` in the Documention folder.
 Afterwards, to create the run_farseer.sh file run:

 ```
 ./Linux_install_manual.sh